ALLIED BREAKING OF NAVAL ENIGMA

 Most ciphers had Allgemein (general) and Offizier keys.
 Offizier signals were first enciphered using the plugboard connections from monthly Offizier keylists.
 The complete message was then enciphered a second time using the Allgemein key.
 A few ciphers also had Stab (Staff) keys, which were also doubly enciphered, but had their own special settings.
 Offizier signals often took a week or more to break at Bletchley.

 The British codebreakers at Bletchley Park received an Enigma machine and rotors I to V from the Polish Cipher Bureau in August 1939.
-Marian Rejewski, an outstanding Polish cryptanalyst, had reconstructed the wiring of rotors I to III at the end of 1932 using mathematical techniques, and the wiring of rotors IV and V before the war began.
+Marian Rejewski, an outstanding Polish cryptanalyst, had reconstructed the wiring of rotors I to III at the end of 1932 using mathematical techniques, and the wiring of rotors IV and V before the war began (he had also developed his bomba kryptologiczna in 1938 to aid him to break Enigma - an idea Turing later emulated).
 The British recovered rotors VI and VII from the crew of U-33 on 12 February 1940, while rotor VIII was captured in August 1940.

 In May and June 1940, using cleartext and cipher text captured from Schiff 26, Hut 8 at Bletchley Park had solved some April naval Enigma traffic with the aid of the first bombe (a high speed key-finding aid).
 That bombe, which was Alan Turing's brainchild, was much slower than the bombes with the 'diagonal board' invented by Gordon Welchman.
 The improved bombe, with the board, entered service in mid-August.